 New Features to dh Licence Check Dashboard

-Dh Licence Check is pleased to announce that we will soon be adding Driver CPC details and Digital Tacho Card to our dh Licence Check dashboard service.
+Dh Licence Check is pleased to announce that Driver CPC details and Digital Tacho Card expiry checks are now available on our dh Licence Check dashboard service.

 Around 1.2 million drivers who have a digital tachograph card and or Driver Qualification Card will now be able to share the validity of their documents via the consent process on completion of a new driver mandate or e-consent form.

 This is a great new feature for current users of the system or those looking to use an automated licence checking system because it means that the details of these cards can be shown in addition to the driver’s current licence details from within the dh Licence Check dashboard.
 This is especially relevant to those businesses who employ professional drivers in their organisation.

 The DVLA have made this available to users of the Access to Driver Data (ADD) API because of a survey conducted in 2016 by the Association for Driving Licence Verification.
 There has always been a lot of interest from businesses to have this information available at their fingertips and the survey showed that 91% of respondents wanted this data available and that it would help with their business processes, not to mention significantly reducing risk, ensuring drivers are trained before their Driver CPC card expires and contributing to improving road safety.